Welcome to Hull Kingston Rowing Club.

 We are based at Welton Waters Adventure Centre, near Brough, where our club rowing and Learn to Row sessions take place.

-We have a growing fleet of single, double sculling boats and quads and fours as well as a fleet of Learn to Row boats via the British Rowing Explore Rowing scheme.
+We have a growing fleet of singles, doubles and fours as well as a fleet of Learn to Row boats via the British Rowing Explore Rowing scheme.
+We teach both sculling and sweep at recreational and competitive levels.

 1. Full Body Workout